 - to remember and recall a short list of words

-They will likely conduct a physical exam, too.
+Next, they will likely conduct a physical exam.
 For example, they may check your blood pressure, assess your heart rate, and take your temperature.
 In some cases, they may collect urine or blood samples for testing in a laboratory.

 There’s no known cure for Alzheimer’s disease.
-But your doctor can recommend medications and behavior modifications to help ease your symptoms and delay the progression of the disease as long as possible.
-Talk to your doctor to learn what treatment options are best for you.
-Each patient is different.
+However, your doctor can recommend medications and other treatments to help ease your symptoms and delay the progression of the disease for as long as possible.

-For early- to moderate-stage Alzheimer’s, your doctor may prescribe medications such as donepezil (Aricept) or rivastigmine (Exelon).
-These can help maintain high levels acetylcholine in your brain.
-This is a type of neurotransmitter.
-It can help aid your memory.
+For early to moderate Alzheimer’s, your doctor may prescribe medications such as donepezil (Aricept) or rivastigmine (Exelon).
+These drugs can help maintain high levels of acetylcholine in your brain.
+This is a type of neurotransmitter that can help aid your memory.

 To treat moderate to severe Alzheimer’s, your doctor may prescribe donepezil (Aricept) or memantine (Namenda).
 Memantine can help block the effects of excess glutamate.
 Glutamate is a brain chemical that’s released in higher amounts in Alzheimer’s disease and damages brain cells.

-Your doctor may also recommend antidepressants, anti-anxiety medications, or antipsychotics to help treat symptoms related to Alzheimer’s.
+Your doctor may also recommend antidepressants, antianxiety medications, or antipsychotics to help treat symptoms related to Alzheimer’s.
 These symptoms include depression, restlessness, aggression, agitation, and hallucinations.
 Learn more about Alzheimer’s medications available now, and those being developed.

-Lifestyle changes may also help you manage your condition.
-For example, your doctor might help you and your loved ones develop strategies to help you:
+In addition to medication, lifestyle changes may help you manage your condition.
+For example, your doctor might develop strategies to help you or your loved one:

 - focus on tasks